 Over the years there have been fantastic artwork produced, if you wish to contribute to the gallery, please use the contact us page to get in touch with Dave.

-Reviews of David Farland’s The Runelords
+Reviews of David Farland’s Runelords series

 “David Farland is the single greatest discovery of my professional career!” — Algis Budrys, 30-year veteran critic of the Chicago Sun Times